 If you have already sought legal advice and it is your legal advisor who has allowed the limitation period to expire, the chances are that they may have been professionally negligent.
 You should immediately seek independent legal advice on whether you have a claim against your solicitor.

 Do you believe you have a civil claim and need advice?
-If so our experienced civil litigation team at Levi Solicitors in Leeds, Wakefield and Manchester can help you.
-We have specialist solicitors in all areas of civil litigation from personal injury, to professional negligence and commercial and property litigation.
+If so our experienced civil litigation team can help you.
+We have specialist solicitors in all areas of civil litigation from professional negligence to commercial and property litigation.

 Contact us today to see how we can help you.